NataniaJ/700B/README.md

 There is searching system on the webpage.

-If you find the right files, you can download it.
+If you find the right files, you can download them.

 It's easy to follow the step to get the resources.